adriiiiian/Project_3/README.md

 # Project_3
-Analyzing eBay Kleinanzeigen Car Sale Data¶ -- guided project from dataquest
+Analyzing eBay Kleinanzeigen Car Sale Data¶
+This is a guided project from dataquest